EKS Default Namespace Deletion Incident Response Guide

 kubectl get pods --all-namespaces | grep -v Running | grep -v Completed

-# Identify Pods not in Running or Completed status
+# Identify Pods not in Running or Completed state

 # 2. Check Deployment status